1

 - Radiology: Taking, Developing and Interpreting

 Instructors: Dr. Ira Luskin Dipl.
-AVDC/EVDC, Dr. Keith Stein Dipl.
-AVDC, Dr. Heather Duncan - Chief Resident
+AVDC/EVDC, Dr. Mary Volker Dipl.
+AVDC

 - Jaw Growth Abnormalities & Classification of Malocclusions